EXHAUSTED AFTER A FULL NIGHT’S SLEEP

 • Non-restorative sleep physiology

-As a result, many patients are told their sleep is “normal” despite ongoing exhaustion.
+Many patients with Lyme disease are told their sleep is “normal” despite ongoing exhaustion.

-This reflects a broader issue where symptoms are missed when standard testing does not capture underlying dysfunction.
+This reflects a broader diagnostic issue in which symptoms may be overlooked when standard testing does not capture underlying dysfunction.

 Frequently Asked Questions